How Many Times Ramadan Is Mentioned in the Quran?

 يَا أَيُّهَا الَّذِينَ آمَنُوا كُتِبَ عَلَيْكُمُ الصِّيَامُ كَمَا كُتِبَ عَلَى الَّذِينَ مِنْ قَبْلِكُمْ لَعَلَّكُمْ تَتَّقُونَ

-This verse emphasizes the goal of fasting during Ramadan—to attain righteousness and greater closeness to Allah (SWT).
+This verse emphasizes the goal of fasting during Ramadan to attain righteousness and greater closeness to Allah (SWT).

-Number of times Ramadan is mentioned in Quran
+Number of times Ramadan is mentioned in Quran in the Context of the Quran’s Revelation?

 One of the key aspects of Ramadan highlighted in the Quran is that it is the month during which the Quran was revealed.
 In “How Many Times Ramadan Is Mentioned in the Quran?”, we find that Allah (SWT) specifically refers to Ramadan in the context of the Quran’s revelation, which further elevates the sanctity of this month.
 In Surah Al-Baqarah (2:185), Allah (SWT) mentions: